Canterbury Property Market and Hammond’s Budget Promise to Build 300,000 more homes

 |New build||Conversions||Change of use||Demolitions||Net Additions|

 I was encouraged to see some of the new households in the Canterbury area had come from a change of use.
 The planning laws were changed a few years back so that, in certain circumstances, owners of properties didn’t need planning permission to change office space in to residential use.
+I saw different people looking for a new home this year.
+So we suggest to everyone to go on and check our house, buy my house Kansas City in a very affordable price.

 With the scarcity of building land available locally (or the builders being very slow to build on what they have, for fear of flooding the market), it was pleasing to see the number of developers that had reutilised vacant office space into residential homes in the local council area.
 Converting offices and shops to residential use will be vital in helping to solve the Canterbury housing crisis especially, as you can see on the graph, that the level of building has hardly been spectacular over the last seven years!